Peter Wilson (diplomat)

 Peter Michael Alexander Wilson (born 31 March 1968) is a civil servant who has served as British Ambassador to China since August 2025.
 Prior to arriving in China he served as Director General Europe in the FCDO.
 He has also served as British Ambassador to Brazil, British Ambassador to the Netherlands, Permanent Representative of the United Kingdom to the Organisation for the Prohibition of Chemical Weapons, and Principal Private Secretary to the Prime Minister of the United Kingdom.

 Early life

-Wilson is a son of David Wilson, Baron Wilson of Tillyorn.
+Wilson is a son of David Wilson, Baron Wilson of Tillyorn, the penultimate governor of Hong Kong.
 He was educated at Eton College and Merton College, Oxford.
 He also has a MPA degree from the Harvard Kennedy School at Harvard University.

 Career

 Wilson joined the Foreign and Commonwealth Office (FCO) in 1992 and was posted to Beijing where he studied Mandarin at the University of International Business and Economics.
 He served at the British embassy in Beijing 1995–98.
 In early 1999 he was appointed to the cabinet of Sir Leon Brittan, who was a Vice-President of the European Commission.
 After Brittan resigned with the rest of the Santer Commission in March 1999, Wilson continued as First Secretary at the UK representation to the EU.
 He was head of the Strategic Policy Team at the FCO 2003–04; Political Counsellor at Islamabad 2005–06 and at Beijing 2007–10; and Director, Asia Pacific, at the FCO 2010–13.
 He was deputy permanent representative to the United Nations (with the rank of ambassador) 2013–17.

 In January 2017, the FCO announced Wilson's appointment as Ambassador to the Netherlands.
 He took up the post when King Willem-Alexander received his credentials on 23 August 2017.
 On 30 August that same year he presented his credentials to the Organisation for the Prohibition of Chemical Weapons.
 In January 2021 he was appointed Ambassador to Brazil.

 In March 2022, Wilson was announced as Principal Private Secretary to the Prime Minister of the United Kingdom, filling the vacancy that had been left by Martin Reynolds' resignation earlier that year.
 However, Wilson vacated the role after six months when Liz Truss became Prime Minister on 6 September 2022 and appointed Nick Catsaras as her new Principal Private Secretary.
 From March 2023 to August 2024 Wilson served as Director General Europe in the FCDO.

 In May 2025, Wilson was announced as the next Ambassador to the People's Republic of China commencing in August 2025.